jrkerns/pylinac/docs/source/cbct_docs.rst

       # view analyzed images
       mycbct.plot_analyzed_image()
       # save the image
-      mycbct.save_analyzed_image('mycbct.png')
+      mycbct.save_analyzed_image('mycatphan504.png')

 Algorithm
 ---------

-The CBCT module is based on the tests and values given in the CatPhan 504 Manual.
+The CatPhan module is based on the tests and values given in the respective CatPhan manual.
 The algorithm works like such:

 **Allowances**